How to meet the newest WCAG 2.2 requirements

 - Log-in options meet the accessible authentication criteria

 If you don’t have a design system already in place, we strongly recommend using one to make it easier to develop and maintain your site as well as improve the user experience of your site.
-Use of the US Web Design System (USWDS) is required for government websites by OMB’s Delivering a Digital First Public Experience memo to ensure a consistent experience across public-facing websites.
+Use of the US Web Design System (USWDS) is required for government websites to ensure a consistent experience across public-facing websites.
 The USWDS is also a helpful tool that can help you start creating and using your own design system.
 Check out our blog series on design systems in government for more information about how design systems can create more efficient, consistent digital experiences.

-WCAG 2.2 is an exciting next step in making websites and digital services more accessible to more people.
-Agencies and civic organizations should familiarize themselves with the new guidance, integrate the new recommendations, and consider ways that they can make their services accessible beyond complying with the WCAG guidelines or existing accessibility legislation.
-If you’re interested in learning more about incorporating the WCAG 2.2. guidance into your digital service with an Accessibility Beyond Compliance mindset, reach out at hello@adhoc.team.
+WCAG 2.2 is an exciting next step in making websites and digital services available to the widest possible audience.
+Agencies and civic organizations should familiarize themselves with the new guidance, integrate the new recommendations, and consider ways that they can make their services accessible with the WCAG guidelines or existing accessibility legislation.
+If you’re interested in learning more about incorporating the WCAG 2.2. guidance into your digital service, reach out at hello@adhoc.team.

 Related posts

-- Become an accessibility champion by using simple mockup annotations
+- Become a champion for Section 508 compliance by using annotations

-- Using performance testing to build resilient, accessible systems for all
+- Using performance testing to build resilient systems for all